dunefox/aoc-2021-in-kotlin/README.md

 Welcome to the Advent of Code[^aoc] Kotlin project created by [dunefox][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

 In this repository, dunefox is about to provide solutions for the puzzles using [Kotlin][kotlin] language.
+Also here in other languages: https://github.com/dunefox/adventofcode21

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources: